 - 2 cups gluten-free oats

 - ¾ packed cup medjool dates, pitted

 - Grease muffin pan and set aside.

 - Preheat oven to 350 F.

-- Pour batter into muffin pan (makes 12 muffins) and top with a few chocolate chips if desired.
+- Pour batter into muffin pan (makes 12 muffins) and top with chocolate chips/chunks.

 - Muffin pan